BrainWise/First-Page/README.md

 Link to the live site https://brainwise.github.io/First-Page/

-This is BraiWise first test site on Github.
+This is BrainWise first test site on Github.
 It's great to test Github.